-- 11.1.1.
-The School shall provide to the Commission, in the format and timeframe prescribed by the Commission, any reports necessary and reasonably required by the Commission to meet its oversight and reporting obligations.
-The Commission shall annually update the list of required reports and due dates and provide this information to the School. - 11.1.2.
-The Commission shall endeavor to reduce the reporting burden it places on the School by providing reasonable notice for requests, providing timely notification when due dates are changed, avoiding duplicate requests and limiting requests to what is reasonably required by the Commission and other State entities. - 11.2.
+11.1.1.
+The School shall make reasonable efforts to provide to the Commission, in the format and timeframe prescribed by the Commission, any data necessary and reasonably required by the Commission to meet its oversight and reporting obligations.
+The Commission shall provide by June 1 the list of anticipated required reports and due dates and provide this information to the School.

+- 11.1.2.
+The Commission shall make reasonable efforts to reduce the reporting burden it places on the School by providing reasonable notice for requests, providing timely notification when due dates are changed, avoiding duplicate requests, and limiting requests to what is reasonably required by the Commission and other State entities. - 11.2.
 Enrollment Count Reports.
 The School shall provide to the Commission actual and projected enrollment counts as required for funding and reporting purposes.
-The Commission may elect to obtain actual enrollment counts directly from the student information data system.
+The Commission may elect to obtain actual enrollment counts directly from the student information data system, provided that the Commission will attempt to reconcile any discrepancies in consultation with the School.